AHUNAM/shecodes_junior_developer_path/shecodes_basics/week_1/challenges/css_properties_css_colors.md

-# CSS Properties Challenge
+# CSS Properties & CSS Colors Challenge

-This lesson dwells on **CSS properties** and **css colors**, showing how styling decisions are applied practically using different CSS elements to bring style and visual hierarchy to a webpage.
+This lesson dwells on **CSS properties** and **CSS colors**, showing how styling decisions are applied practically using different CSS elements to bring style and visual hierarchy to a webpage.
 CSS properties control how elements look — including their color, spacing, alignment, and more.

 ## Overview of Code